 Collateral research involves searching through the records of indirect relations to your ancestor.
 These people are blood relatives to the ancestor you’re researching, but not your direct ancestor.
 Instead, collateral research focuses on siblings, aunts, cousins, uncles, and other lines that branch out from farther from the trunk of your tree.

 Your ancestors did not live in a vacuum.
-They went to school, work, church, block parties and other events, and this is where cluster research comes into play.
+They went to school, work, church, block parties and other events.
+This is where cluster research comes into play.
 Cluster research involves the non-relatives in your ancestor’s circle, mostly focused on friends and neighbors.
 These are the people your ancestors interacted with that probably won’t make the family tree, but who are still important to your understanding of your ancestors.

 How Does Cluster and Collateral Research Work?

 However, you know your great-grandfather had a brother, so the next logical step is to research his records.
-And before you know it, you’ve turned up her name in his birth certificate in Louisville, KY.
-So now, you have a name and you can pinpoint her location at the time of his birth.
-Better yet, as you keep digging, you discover a journal entry that includes mention of your ancestor, or perhaps you stumble across an old wedding photo in which they were best man or maid of honor.
+And before you know it, you’ve turned up her name in his birth certificate in a specific town.
+You now have a name and you can pinpoint her location at the time of his birth.
+Better yet, as you keep digging, you discover a journal entry that includes mention of your ancestor.
+Perhaps you stumble across an old wedding photo in which they were best man or maid of honor.

 You’ll also discover that some ancestors traveled together, or joined friends and neighbors who migrated earlier.
-Especially when it came to immigration, traveling and settling in a new place together with old friends and family provided a sense of security and familiarity.
+Traveling and settling in a new place together with old friends and family provided a sense of security and familiarity.
 In many places, there is a predominance of people from the same region.
 When you’ve lost an ancestor, check in the places where they most likely would have traveled to based on their ethnicity, language and culture.

 Of course, sometimes, there’s overlap between the two.
 If you look at the names on a census, you might discover that your ancestor married the girl next door.
-Some names will show up again and again, especially if several generations of your family has grown up in the same neighborhood.
+Some names will show up again and again, especially if several generations of your family grew up in the same neighborhood.

 When to Expand Your Search